Skip to main content

 Studentin Tabea

-I gained work experience throughout my studies, first at the Grimm Center in Berlin and then, since my internship semester until today, to my great delight, at the Fontane Archive in Potsdam.
-But now I'm still going to do my master's degree at the University of Applied Sciences Potsdam after I finish my bachelor's degree.
+I gained work experience throughout my studies, first at the Grimm Centre in Berlin and then, since my internship semester until today, to my great delight, at the Fontane Archive in Potsdam.
+But now I'm still going to do my Master's degree at the FHP after I finish my Bachelor's degree.

 Tabea